nickmonad/blog/content/2023/nostr-verification.md

 we should have markdown files and folders under our `content/` directory, and that these map to URL paths during the build process.

-Following the `NIP-05` specification, we need to have a path like `/.well-known/nostr.json` for our domain we want to verify against.
+Following the `NIP-05` specification, we need to have a path like `/.well-known/nostr.json` under our domain we want to verify against.
 If we create that file at `content/.well-known/nostr.json`, build our site and try to navigate there, we actually get a `404` response.